AmbireTech/adex-protocol/BENEFITS.md

 The need of an alternative, especially to the smaller providers, is most ostensible now, when online advertising has outspent TV for the first time since the coexistence of the two mediums.
 In 2018, the global spend on online reached 44.9% compared to 31.2% for TV.

 Despite its huge growth, however, the online advertising industry struggles with a lot of issues.
 The ones that affect it the most are lack of transparency in reporting, a multitude of middlemen, high fees and commissions, ad fraud and violating end users’ privacy.
 That’s why 2018 is a fruitful moment for an impactful disruption of the online marketing landscape.
-This is  and this is where solutions such as AdEx come in.
+This is where solutions such as AdEx come in.

 ## Transparent reporting for all sides